1. Factors distinguishing Comarch from its competitors

 Comarch started its business in Poland.
-First international subsidiaries were opened in the year 2000 in Germany and the USA.
-From 2000 till 2010 Comarch mainly developed its presence in Europe with the focus on the German market.
-Since 2010 we go truly global.
-In the last couple of years the expansion of global business centers has been intensified.
-Recent developments are as follows:
+The first international subsidiaries were opened in 2000, in Germany and the USA.
+Between 2000 and 2010 Comarch mainly developed its presence in Europe, with the highest emphasis put on Germany.
+Since 2010 the company has gone truly global.
+In the last couple of years the expansion of global business centers has intensified.

-Investment in opening new branches outside of Europe resulted in significant growth of sales on international markets.
+Investments in opening new branches outside Europe have resulted in significant growth in sales on international markets.

 3.2.
 Increase of R&D effort

-Comarch maintains high expenditures on R&D. They were enhanced in 2015.
+Comarch maintains high outlays on R&D, which were further enhanced in 2016.
 The graph below shows money spent on the development of new products.
 Additional significant investments are put into new releases of existing products.

 Recently, the greatest effort has been made to develop truly innovative products in the areas of shared precision mobile marketing, IoT (to deliver end-to-end solutions), and e-Health (devices and software for telemedicine).